denoland/docs/runtime/manual/basics/workspaces/index.md

 There's a lot to unpack here, showcasing some of the Deno workspace features:

-1. This monorepo consists of two packages, placed in `./foo` and `./bar` directories.
+1. This monorepo consists of two packages, placed in `./add` and `./subtract` directories.

 1. By using `name` and `version` options in members' `deno.json` files, it's possible to refer to them using "bare specifiers" across the whole workspace.
-   In this case, the packages are named `@scope/foo` and `@scope/bar`, where `scope` is the "scope" name you can choose.
+   In this case, the packages are named `@scope/add` and `@scope/subtract`, where `scope` is the "scope" name you can choose.
 With these two options, it's not necessary to use long and relative file paths in import statements.

-1. `npm:chalk` package is a shared dependency between `foo` and `bar` packages.
+1. `npm:chalk@5` package is a shared dependency in the entire workspace.
    Workspace members "inherit" `imports` of the workspace root, allowing to easily manage a single version of a dependency across the codebase.

-1. `foo` subdirectory specifies in its `deno.json` that `deno fmt` should not apply semicolons when formatting the code.
+1. `add` subdirectory specifies in its `deno.json` that `deno fmt` should not apply semicolons when formatting the code.
 This makes for a much smoother transition for existing projects, without a need to change tens or hundreds of files in one go.